xdmnl/api-documentation/source/includes/_endpoints.md

 <aside class="notice">
 Creating messages in Front is done asynchronously: the endpoint will only validate that the message can be processed.<br>
-Because of that, the response body does not include a conversation or message ID but includes a <code>conversation_reference</code> that can be used as an alias for the conversation ID.
+Because of that, the response body does not include a message ID but a <code>message_uid</code> that can be used as an alias for the message ID.

-We guarantee that the reference will refer to a conversation but we don't guarantee that the conversation already exists when you receive its reference.
-So the API might respond with a 404 error code if trying to use the reference before the conversation exists.
+We guarantee that the UID will refer to a message but we don't guarantee that the message already exists when you receive its reference.
+The API might respond with a 404 error code if trying to use the UID before the message is effectively created.
 </aside>

 ## Get message